oliveiracle/first-project-maria/README.md

 ### Acknowledgements
 * **Microsoft Paint:** Used for the initial wireframing process to map out the basic site structure.
 * **Responsive Design:** Solutions for the responsive media queries and the mobile hamburger menu toggle were adapted and implemented based on various online resources and tutorials, including CSS-Tricks and Stack Overflow.
-* **AI Collaboration (Google Gemini):** Utilized for conceptual brainstorming, professional phrasing of documentation, debugging assistance, and providing structured feedback throughout the project..
+* **AI Collaboration (Google Gemini):** Utilized for conceptual brainstorming, professional phrasing of documentation, debugging assistance, providing structured feedback throughout the project, **and acting as a language translator, given that my native language is Portuguese.**
-* **GitHub Copilot:** Assisted in the organization of the CSS file structure and provided code completion within VS Code.
+* **GitHub Copilot (VS Code Extension):** Assisted in the organization of the CSS file structure and provided code completion within VS Code.
+* **Prettier (VS Code Extension):** Utilized for automatic code formatting to ensure consistent and clean code style.
 * **Formspree:** Used as the form backend service to handle submissions from the contact page.
 * **Figma:** Used to design and create the final color palette graphic.